The Best Fruit Lover Destination in Africa – Uganda-The Tropical Fruit Basket of Africa

 You can buy drie pineapple here and take it home.

 Mangoes are eaten by many Ugandans without cutting them like we would eat an apple.
-You can also get mango juice here, mango ice-cream or sorbet – some restaurants of better quality even have fruit salads that contain mangoes among other thing.
+You can also get mango juice here, mango ice-cream or sorbet – some restaurants of better quality even have fruit salads that contain mangoes among other things.
 I make use mangoes to muffin or sweet bread, mango pancakes and mango French Toast and use mangoes in stir-fry dishes.

 Passion Fruit Trees are found all over the country – if you are buying some, look for the more purple colored type which grows in the higher altitude areas such as in the Kasese districts in the foothills of the Rwenzori Mountains, some even call them Kasese.